chrishaining/InclusionAndFinancialCrimeRisk/README.md

 Financial inclusion and money laundering risk are negatively correlated.
 That is, the more financial inclusion that a country has, the lower will be its money laundering risk.

 ## Methodology

+## File Structure
+Here is the order in which the project was constructed:
+1. `Findex.Rmd` - importing and cleaning the Financial Inclusion data
+2. `AmlRanking.Rmd` - importing and cleaning the AML Risk data
+3. `CombinedData.Rmd` - combining the Financial Inclusion and AML Risk data